Biceps femoris tendon rupture

 Biceps femoris tendon rupture can occur when the biceps femoris is injured in sports that require explosive bending of the knee as seen in sprinting.
-If the athlete is fatigued or has not warmed up properly he/she may suffer a hamstring strain/rupture, which is the tearing of the hamstring muscle.
+If the athlete is fatigued or has not warmed up properly they may suffer a hamstring strain/rupture, which is the tearing of the hamstring muscle.
 Avulsion of the biceps femoris tendon is the complete pulling away of the tendon from the bone.
 This most commonly occurs where the long head attaches to the ischial tuberosity.
 Injuries to biceps femoris are more common than to other hamstring muscles.

 One theory for this is the fact that each of the two heads are innervated by different branches of the sciatic nerve.
 In states of fatigue or when the muscle is not fully warmed up, uncoordinated firing of the nerves may cause the muscle to contract inappropriately during movement, leading to injury.
 Biceps femoris tendon avulsion may also be associated with an avulsion fracture which occurs when a piece of the bone is pulled away with the tendon, during forceful contraction.